broadinstitute/gpalloc/README.md

 * Creates projects in the @quality.firecloud.org domain
 * Used by tests run against FiaBs created in the broad-dsde-qa project (i.e. auto-triggered test runs)

-These instances are deployed to at the same time.

 #### For GPAlloc developers

 https://gpalloc-beta.dsp-techops.broadinstitute.org/ is the "developer" instance.
 At any given point in time it probably has recent-ish code on it, but you should ssh to the host and run `sudo docker ps` to find out.